Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Continuous-Time Formulation of the Merton Portfolio Problem

+In a continuous-time stochastic control framework, these controls $\left\{ \pi_{t},C_{t}\right\} $ must be admissible.
+Concretely, this means each $\pi_{t}$ and $C_{t}$ must be adapted and measurable with respect to the filtration generated by $\left\{ W_{t}\right\} $, thereby depending only on information available up to time $t$.
+They also require boundedness or controlled growth (e.g. $\vert\pi_{t}\vert\leq M_{\pi}$ , $C_{t}\geq0$) to prevent explosive behavior in the state dynamics and ensure the integrals in the objective function \eqref{eq:objective} remain finite.
+Moreover, the choices of $\left\{ \pi_{t},C_{t}\right\} $ should preserve the nonnegativity of the wealth process $X_{t}$ almost surely.
+Under these conditions, the SDE governing $X_{t}$ admits a unique strong solution, and the objective $J\left(\pi_{t},C_{t}\right)$ is well-defined.
+In practice, one can fulfill these feasibility constraints by selecting suitable activation functions or output layers in the neural networks $\pi_{\theta}$ and $C_{\phi}$, ensuring that every sampled trajectory respects the required conditions automatically.

-Under these conditions, the state SDE is well-defined, $X_t$ remains in a suitable domain, and $J(\theta,\phi)$ is finite.
-A key property of the Merton problem is the strict concavity of $U(x)$, ensuring uniqueness of the global maximum.
-Classical results (\citet{merton1971optimum}, \citet{karatzas1998methods}, \citet{yong1999stochastic}) show that any stationary point of $J(\theta,\phi)$ is in fact the unique global maximizer.
-This uniqueness is fundamental to the theoretical analysis we develop.
+A key property of the Merton problem is the strict concavity of the CRRA utility \eqref{eq:CRRA_utility}.
+This strict concavity guarantees the uniqueness of the global maximum and motivates classical results \citep{merton1971optimum,karatzas1998methods,yong2012stochastic} indicating that any stationary point of $J\left(\pi_{t},C_{t}\right)$ is, in fact, the unique global maximizer.
+This uniqueness is central to the theoretical analysis we develop.

 In the classical Merton problem with CRRA utility and no bequest ($\kappa=0$), closed-form solutions are well-known.
-For example, consider the infinite-horizon setting with a discount rate $\rho>0$.
-The optimal investment and consumption rules are constants:
+For example, in the infinite-horizon setting with discount rate $\rho>0$, the optimal investment and consumption rules reduce to constant values:

-This form shows that a constant fraction of wealth $\pi_t^*$ is invested in the risky asset, and consumption is proportional to current wealth with rate $\nu$.
+This form shows that a constant fraction of wealth is invested in the risky asset, and consumption is proportional to current wealth at a constant rate $\nu$.

-For the finite-horizon problem or when a bequest term ($\kappa>0$) is included, the closed-form solutions become slightly more involved but remain known in closed form.
-As an example, with finite horizon $T$ and $\kappa>0$, the optimal consumption can be expressed as:
+In more general settings, such as a finite time horizon $T$ or when the bequest term $\kappa>0$ is included, the closed-form solutions become slightly more involved but remain explicit.
+For instance, under a finite horizon $T$ and $\kappa>0$, the optimal consumption satisfies

-with the same $\nu$ defined above.
-As $T\to\infty$, this converges to the infinite-horizon solution.
-These closed-form formulas serve as benchmarks, confirming that the policy learned by our neural network approach indeed converges to the theoretically optimal strategy.
+and $\nu$ is the same constant defined in \eqref{eq:optimal_inf_horizon}.
+As $T\to\infty$, this expression converges to the infinite-horizon solution in \eqref{eq:optimal_inf_horizon}.
+These analytical formulas serve as exact solutions that confirm our neural network-based policy indeed converges to the theoretically optimal strategy.
+We shall use these formulas in Section~\ref{sec:num_test} as a numerical reference.